Laser Ear Cropping ... Faster, Safer, Less Pain

 Laser ear cropping is an elective cosmetic procedure that is not right for every dog or dog owner.
 For the owner who elects to ear crop, we are committed to making it a positive experience.
 Owners need to be aware that meticulous aftercare of the cropped pet is a must in order to have a successful outcome.

-Although we do crop many future top show dogs at The Animal and Bird Hospital of Clearwater, our interest at this time is to provide a service where an inexperienced new pet owner can come to a qualified, experienced, licensed veterinarian for an attractive ear crop with complete aftercare provided.
+Although we do crop many future top show dogs at The Animal and Bird Hospital of Clearwater, our interest at this time is to provide a service where an inexperienced new pet owner can come to a qualified, experienced, licensed veterinarian for an attractive ear crop.

 What You Need to Know About Ear Cropping...